jessicaxiejw/adaptive_throttler/README.md

 # Adaptive Throttler

 A thread-safe throttler library that
-- handles multiple throttlers within one manager
-- allows you ramp up and ramp down request rate per throttler
 - generic for different use cases(eg/ controls the rate limit per host, limit database reads/writes, and etc)
+- easy to keep track of throttlers for multiple use cases
+- allows you to ramp up and ramp down request rate per throttler

 The adaptive throttler is a wrapper around the [golang.org/x/time/rate](https://godoc.org/golang.org/x/time/rate) library.